Painting on Location

 Giornate #15, the last giornate, right on schedule.
 I leave NY in fifteen days.
 I want to spend my last week on the East Coast with my mom.

 I still have to make shipping boxes and re-pack.
 That will take the rest of this week.
-I hope I can get 1 or 2 small frescos painted too at night.
+I hope I can get 1 or 2 small frescoes painted too at night.

 TIP: Swiss Formula, St. Ives Collagin Elastin, advanced therapy lotion.
 If you handle lime, this handles your hands.

-Change my mind and removed half of Giornate #9, lay some brown coat on the faux base.
-The photos are in the Giornate #9 section.
+Change my mind and removed half of Giornate #9, laid some brown coat on the base coat.
+The photos are in the Giornate #9 section, the previous page.

 8-2-4, Giornate #15, 10:30 AM, brushed on some intonaco slip before adding the intonaco layer.
 It makes a better bond that way.

-11:30, it took an hour to do this hard part smooth.
-I brushed the rest of the giornate with wet intonaco slip, that's loose intonaco mortar.
-That will keep the moisture even.
+11:30, it took an hour to do this part smooth.
+I brushed the rest of the giornate with wet intonaco slip, that's loose intonaco mortar, that will keep the moisture even.

 1:45 PM, finished laying the intonaco.
 It was very intricate along the edges.

-TIP: I found for a sharp edge, lean your trowel upwards toward the edge while you are leaving behind mortar.
-This will fill the void with pressure applied to the mortar and leave a clean edge.
+TIP: For a sharper edge, lean your trowel upwards toward the edge while you are leaving behind mortar.
+This will fill the void with pressure applied to the mortar and leave the cleaner edge.

 I won't start painting until it is firm to the touch.
 My palettes are ready, transparent yellow, magenta and cyan.
 Plus cadmium yellow light.
 Titanium white and lime paste are on the second smaller butcher tray.